notwopr/siddapp/README.md

 ## Screenshots

 Click on the images to view them in full size.
+(These are screenshots from the Android version)

 <div align="center">
   <table>